NickJaensson/fem_fluids_online/README.md

 # fem_fluids_online
-This repo contains the source code to puild a Jupyter book for *FEM for fluids*.
+This repo contains the source code to build a Jupyter book for *FEM for fluids*.

 The book can be accessed here: